data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 We use the terms _parent_, _child_ and _sibling_ to describe the hierarchical relationships between nodes:

-* The top node is called the *root* (or *root node*).
+* The top node is called the *root* (or *root node*). `<catfood>` is the root here.
 * Every node has exactly one *parent*, except the root (which has no parent).
+The `<manufacterer>` node's parent is the `<catfood>` node.
 * An element (one kind of node) node can have zero, one or several *children*.
-Attribute and text nodes have no children.
+Attribute and text nodes have no children. `<address>` has two child nodes, but no child elements.
 * *Siblings* are nodes with the same parent.
-* The sequence of connections from node to node is called a *path*.
 * A node's children and its children's children, etc., are called its *descendants*.
 Similarly, a node's parent and its parent's parent, etc., are called its ancestors.
+Except for the root node, all nodes are descendants of the root node.

 ## Common HTML elements